aryansuryas/tic-tac-toe/readme.md

 # Tic - Tac - Toe
-This is aCompletw Vibe Coded app that has all the features of a tic tac toe game for it an easy fans in tight
+ Thgis is a Complete tic tac toe game deveeloped by the lovable.dev

-vnd